-REBECCA WOOD is co-leader of the firm’s Food, Drug and Medical Device practice, serves on Sidley’s Global Life Sciences Leadership Council and leads Sidley’s Washington, D.C.
+REBECCA WOOD is co-leader of the firm’s Food, Drug and Medical Device practice, serves on Sidley’s Global Life Sciences Leadership Council, and leads Sidley’s Washington, D.C.
 Healthcare and FDA group.

 Becky previously served as Chief Counsel (general counsel role) to the Food and Drug Administration (FDA) under former Commissioner Scott Gottlieb, M.D.
 At FDA, she worked on virtually every significant initiative addressed by the Commissioner and agency leadership.
 She was the principal legal advisor on major initiatives including efforts to streamline the drug and device development approval process, modernize the agency’s regulatory framework, combat addiction to opioids and nicotine, enhance the product safety and labeling of food and medical products, and address drug pricing.
 She also focused on First Amendment and preemption issues.

 This role gives her a unique perspective on today’s regulatory environment, as well as insights into the complex issues that our clients face.
 Chambers USA – Nationwide Life Sciences: Regulatory/Compliance notes that Becky “draws upon her impressive experience serving in high-level FDA positions to advise clients on complex regulatory issues, both contentious and non-contentious” (2023).
-Chambers USA – DC Healthcare: Pharmaceutical/Medical Products Regulatory observed that Becky “has extensive knowledge of FDA regulations and provides counsel for a range of clients, including pharmaceutical, device and diagnostic manufacturers” (2021).
-Clients told Chambers:
+Chambers USA – DC Healthcare: Pharmaceutical/Medical Products Regulatory observed that Becky “has extensive knowledge of FDA regulations and provides counsel for a range of clients, including pharmaceutical, device and diagnostic manufacturers” (2021 and 2022).
+Chambers reports:

 - Becky “is among the foremost FDA experts around, and is responsive and client friendly.”